annamalaicse/gapps-/README.md

-This Address book Project using REST API.
+This Address book Project using REST API based on core.php.
 Clients can post the data via Postman this application will handle the request and gives a response

 To Run the Program